sqlkata/docs/index.md

 ## Introduction

-SqlKata query builder helps you deal with SQL queries in an elegant and predictable way.
+An elegant Query Builder and Executor helps you deal with SQL queries in an elegant and predictable way.

-Whether you have an extensive `LINQ` background or you are an experienced `SQL` developer, you will feel you are at home with SqlKata, thanks to it's clean and predictable naming.

 Written in C#, the language we all love, you can check the source code on [SqlKata on Github](https://github.com/sqlkata/querybuilder)

 It uses parameter binding technique to protect your application against SQL injection attacks.
 There is no need to clean strings being passed as bindings.